 Melbournewhere his children and grand children live.

-am indebted to his grand daughter Julie Nestic for having supplied the
+am indebted to Julie Nestic, the grand daughter of Les Mortimer, for having supplied the

 photographs and a typescript of this brief memoir he wrote in 1998.